Hixie/isd/servers/src/systems-server/README.md

  * Command (string)
  * additional fields defined by the command

+The connection must have had a successful `login` prior to this message.

 The command is routed to the given asset, which must be owned by the dynasty.
 For details about which commands are available for assets with various features, see the feature definitions below.
-Unless otherwise stated, features support no commands.
+Unless otherwise stated, features do not support any commands.

-The connection must have had a successful `login` prior to this message.

 ## Change notifications